hedi0/SalesPrediction/README.md

-e.g., LSTMs, Transformers) for enhanceccuracy in time
+e.g., LSTMs, Transformers) for enhancecy in
-    *   Integrate A/B tesworkl cmparison and ection.
+    *   Integrate A/B tesworkl cmparison andion.
     *   Implement anomaly detection to fla
     *   Improve documentation for eoardin